akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Chancellor stepped into their seated circle, his face unreadable.
 He bowed to the Queen, then to William.
 “My lady, I may be infirm of body, but I have survived worse than two princes and a duchess in my solar.”
 His eyes moved to Beatrice, and his mouth twitched – something like a smile.
 “And I have been called far worse things than a goose.”

-Beatrice's face burnt with shame.
+Beatrice’s face burnt with shame.

 ”Then it is settled,” said the Queen.